-CHP provides funding to rehire full-time officers who had already been laid off at the time of grant application and/or were scheduled to be laid off on a specific future date at the time of grant application as a result of state, local, or BIA budget reductions.
+CHP provides funding to rehire full-time officers laid off (from any jurisdiction) and/or were scheduled to be laid off on a specific future date at the time of grant application as a result of state, local, or BIA budget reductions.
 A grantee may use CHP funding to rehire an experienced full-time officer, but any additional costs higher than entry-level that your agency pays the rehired officer must be paid with local agency funds, not CHP funds.